FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 ```

 ## Adding and Using Secrets
-Users can save secrets stored encrypted into Insights and use them, when creating automation rules, using `getSecret` function.
-For example:
+Users can store encrypted secrets into Insights and use them when creating Automation Rules using the `getSecret` function.

 Create a secret:
 ```js